A Change Is Gonna Come: Recording and production

 Following Christmas 1963, Cooke invited J.W.
-Alexander to his home to preview a new song he had just written, one Cooke was very excited about.
+Alexander to his home to preview a new song he had just written, one Cooke was excited about.
 When he arrived, Cooke ran through the number on his guitar twice, the second time going over it line by line.
-Both were very excited to record the song, with Alexander viewing it as more personal and political than anything he had yet attempted.
+Both were excited to record the song, with Alexander viewing it as more personal and political than anything he had yet attempted.
 He warned Cooke that he might not profit off the song as he had with lighter, poppier songs, but Cooke did not care.
 He explained to Alexander that he hoped the song would make his father proud.
 "It was less work than any song he'd ever written," biographer Peter Guralnick says.
 "It almost scared him that the song—it was almost as if the song were intended for somebody else.
 He grabbed it out of the air and it came to him whole, despite the fact that in many ways it's probably the most complex song that he wrote.
 It was both singular—in the sense that you started out, 'I was born by the river'—but it also told the story both of a generation and of a people."

-Cooke handed the song to his arranger René Hall, with no specific instructions as to what he personally wanted, but to give it “the kind of instrumentation and orchestration that it demanded.”
-Previously, the duo had collaborated on arrangement, but this was the first occasion in which Hall was granted complete control of the eventual arrangement, and he composed it as he would a movie score, with lush, symphonic strings.
+Cooke handed the song to his arranger René Hall, with no specific instructions as to what he personally wanted, but to give it "the kind of instrumentation and orchestration that it demanded."
+Previously, the duo had collaborated on arrangements, but this was the first occasion in which Hall was granted complete control of the eventual arrangement, and he composed it as he would a movie score, with lush, symphonic strings.
 "I wanted it to be the greatest thing in my [life]—I spent a lot of time, put out a lot of ideas, and then changed them and rearranged them," said Hall.
 Cooke was well known as a perfectionist and "control freak" in the recording studio, so giving Hall total latitude was unprecedented.

 AFO drummer John Boudreaux was intimidated by the orchestral arrangement and refused to leave the control room; session player and close collaborator Earl Palmer was working next door and filled in for the song.
 Luigi Creatore asked Cooke to provide one more take, and the eighth take was "nearly perfect."
-Luigi was very pleased with the song, considering it among his best, both very serious and still uniquely his own.
+Luigi was pleased with the song, considering it among his best, both serious and still uniquely his own.
 Cooke had initially imagined that Luigi, first and foremost a pop hitmaker, would not respect the socially conscious song.